Badefols-sur-Dordogne: History

 In Gallo-Roman times, a port was established on the Dordogne.
 The construction of the Castle of Badefols is before century the 10th century.
 The first known written records of the town date back to the 13th century in the forms Badafol and Badefol1.

 The town was named in 1864 Badefols.

 In 1952 it changes official name, abandons Badefols-de-Cadouin to become Badefols-sur-Dordogne.

 By 1790 the town of Badefols-sur-Dordogne is attached to the canton of Cadouin which depends on the district of Belvès until 1795, the date of abolition of the districts.
 In 1801, the canton is attached to the arrondissement of Bergerac.

 In 1952, the commune of Badefols-de-Cadouin was renamed Badefols-sur-Dordogne.

 It changed its name in 1974, becoming the canton of Le Buisson-de-Cadouin.

 As part of the 2014 reform defined by the decree of 21 February 2014, the canton disappears in the departmental elections in March 2015.
 The town is then attached to the canton of Lalinde.

 The commune is part of the Communauté de communes des Bastides Dordogne-Périgord.

-Population

-In 2017, Badefols-sur-Dordogne had 212 inhabitants.